MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/coe-limitations.md

 ---
-title: Overview of the automation CoE setup guidance | Microsoft Docs
+title: Limitations and resolutions in the automation CoE toolkit | Microsoft Docs
-description: Overview of the automation CoE setup guidance.
+description: Limitations and resolutions in the automation CoE toolkit.
 suite: flow
 documentationcenter: na
 author: kathyos